sendgrid/sendgrid-java/README.md

 cp .env_sample .env
 ```
 2. Edit the new `.env` to add your API key
-3. Source the `.env` file to set rhe variable in the current session
+3. Source the `.env` file to set the variable in the current session
 ```bash
 source .env
 ```